crowdfunding + sponsorship opportunity

 My hope is that the exhibition sparks meaningful conversations about art, identity, preservation, and the human experience.
 I want it to reach across communities—to art lovers, students, collectors, families, and anyone drawn to nature or classical aesthetics—and offer something genuine, grounding, and inspiring.

-Renaissance in Bloom brings together illustration and wearable art, featuring preserved florals and nature-inspired resin jewelry.
+Renaissance in Bloom brings together illustration and wearable art in a body of work that explores preservation, identity, and transformation through preserved florals and nature-inspired resin jewelry.
 The exhibition reimagines classical art traditions by intentionally placing Black, Brown, and Asian figures at the forefront of a visual history that has long excluded or minimized these identities.

-In many classical works, power was communicated through posture, scale, and ornamentation.
-In this series, those same visual languages are used to reclaim space and center figures who have historically been pushed to the margins.
-Adornment is presented not as decoration, but as authority.
+In classical art, power was often communicated through posture, scale, and ornament.
+In this series, those same visual languages are reclaimed to center figures who have historically been pushed to the margins.
+Here, adornment is not treated as decoration, but as authority, presence, and self-definition.

-The florals reference preservation, cultural memory, and the natural world.
+The florals within the work speak to preservation, cultural memory, and the natural world.
 They reinforce the idea that identity and history deserve care, permanence, and visibility.
-This project is deeply personal, reflecting years of drawing, studying botanical forms, and searching for ways to honor the communities and stories that shaped me.
+This project is deeply personal, shaped by years of drawing, studying botanical forms, and searching for ways to honor the communities and stories that shaped me.

-The exhibition features original black and white ink and colored pencil illustrations of Greek inspired figures adorned with preserved botanical resin jewelry.
-Each piece of jewelry is handcrafted from real flowers, pearls, crystals, and natural materials.
-Wearable sculptures are displayed beside their illustrated counterparts on stone stands, creating a quiet yet powerful dialogue between fine art and adornment.
+The exhibition features original black-and-white ink and colored pencil illustrations of Greek-inspired figures adorned with handcrafted preserved botanical resin jewelry.
+Each jewelry piece is made from real flowers, pearls, crystals, and natural materials.
+Displayed beside their illustrated counterparts on stone stands, the wearable sculptures create a quiet but powerful dialogue between fine art and adornment.

-By pairing wearable art with illustration, viewers are invited to imagine themselves within the work.
-Purchasing a piece is not simply buying jewelry.
-It is participating in the concept and carrying the artwork beyond the gallery.
+By pairing wearable art with illustration, the exhibition invites viewers to imagine themselves within the work.
+Purchasing a piece is not simply acquiring jewelry; it is participating in the concept and carrying the artwork beyond the gallery.
 Standalone jewelry pieces are also available.

 If Phase I needs are met, additional funds will expand mission-driven work beyond the gallery.
 Funds gained in this phase will further support outreach and educational activities: